dlt-hub/dlt/docs/website/blog/2024-05-23-contributed-first-pipeline.md

 1. Made incremental requests to this client based on the “updated_at” field in the response.
 1. Ran the pipeline using the Python script.

-To read the full documentation, [please refer to this.](https://dlthub.com/docs/dlt-ecosystem/verified-sources/freshdesk)

 While my journey from civil engineering to data engineering was initially intimidating, it has proved to be a profound learning experience.
 Writing a pipeline with **`dlt`** mirrors the simplicity of a GET request: you request data, yield it, and it flows from the source to its destination.
 Now, I help other clients integrate **`dlt`** to streamline their data workflows, which has been an invaluable part of my professional growth.

-In conclusion, diving into data engineering has not only expanded my technical skill set but has also provided a new lens through which I view challenges and solutions.
-For those interested in the detailed workings of these pipelines, I encourage exploring **`dlt's`** [GitHub repository](https://github.com/dlt-hub/verified-sources) or diving into the documentation.
+In conclusion, diving into data engineering has expanded my technical skill set and provided a new lens through which I view challenges and solutions.
+As for me, the lens view mainly was concrete and steel a couple of years back, which has now begun to notice the pipelines of the data world.

+Data engineering has proved both challenging, satisfying and a good carrier option for me till now.
+For those interested in the detailed workings of these pipelines, I encourage exploring dlt's [GitHub repository](https://github.com/dlt-hub/verified-sources) or diving into the [documentation](https://dlthub.com/docs/dlt-ecosystem/verified-sources/freshdesk).